StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 {% hint style="info" %}
 If you want to change the Groovy scripts, beware that the Groovy script files contain only the Groovy code and no JSON wrappers.

-The `tutorial-template.stj` contains a `DataSource` and `Synchronization` and includes the contents of the separate templates and Groovy script files into a single JSON
+The `tutorial-template.sty` contains a `DataSource` and `Synchronization` and includes the contents of the separate templates and Groovy script files into a single JSON
 {% endhint %}

 ## Building a new version of the StackPack